rrwen/twitter2pg/README.md

 ### Stream API

 1. Stream tweets to track keyword `twitter`
-2. When a tweet is available, insert the tweet into a PostgreSQL table named `stream_tweets`
+2. When a tweet is available, insert the tweet into a PostgreSQL table named `twitter_data`
-3. Each tweet is inserted as one row in the `tweets` column of the `stream_tweets` table
+3. Each tweet is inserted as one row in the `tweets` column of the `twitter_data` table

 ```javascript
 var twitter2pg = require('twitter2pg');